ejsadiarin/wizardry/bastion-homelab/setup.md

 ---

 # Philosophy
-- everything should be reproducible and disposable
+- everything should be reproducible and disposable (redundancy)
 - simple and clear
-- portability is core
+- portability is core (quiet, low power, and portable)
-  - Containers and VMs
+  - run everything as containers and/or VMs
+  - Mini PCs (Dell Optiplex, Lenovo M720/M900, HP EliteDesk)
+    - use atleast 8th gen intel i5 or i7
   - Raspberry Pi 4 and 5 - cheap, quiet, and low power
-  - Mini PCs (Dell Optiplex, Lenovo M900, HP EliteDesk)
+- devices are just "interfaces", the data is the core (and the data is backed up in multiple places)

-# Setup Architecture
+# Services
 - [Tailscale](https://tailscale.com/) (VPN)
   - devices are connected via tailnet
   - controlled via tailscale control server web interface (not a hub and spoke)
+  - with Mullvad VPN for exit nodes as a service
 - [Immich](https://immich.app/docs/overview/introduction) (Backup photos and videos)
   - self-hosted backup solution for photos and videos
 - [Photoprism](https://) (Backup photos and videos)